Inscribable order types: Abstract

 \section{Abstract}

-We call an order type \textit{inscribable} if it is realized by a point configuration where the extreme points are all on a circle.
+We call an order type \textit{inscribable} if it is realized by a point configuration where all extreme points are all on a circle.
 In this paper, we investigate inscribability of order types.
-We first show that every simple order type with at most 2 interior points is inscribable, and that the number of such order types is $\Theta(\frac{4^n}{n^{3/2}})$.
-We further construct an infinite family of \textit{minimally uninscribable} order types.
-The proof of uninscribability mainly uses Möbius transformations.
+We first construct an infinite family of \textit{minimally uninscribable} order types.
+The proof of uninscribability mainly uses Möbius transformations and the Frantz ellipse.
+We further show that every simple order type with at most 2 interior points is inscribable, and that the number of such order types is $\Theta(\frac{4^n}{n^{3/2}})$.
 We also suggest open problems around inscribability.